top of page

 Structure

-The structure of a pure democracy consists of two basic parts: the President and the citizens of the country.
-Voting by the public will be conducted every month to pass legislation though an emergency vote may be made by the President whenever necessary (e.g., declaration of war).
+The structure of a pure democracy consists of two parts: the President and the citizens of the country.
+Voting by the general public will be conducted every month to pass legislation though an emergency vote may be made by the President whenever necessary (e.g., declaration of war).

-Since a pure democracy places all of the legislative power in the hands of the people, the role of the President would become more of a figurehead for the country.
-Due to authoritative power being stripped from the position, the primary responsibility of the President will be to decide which issues should be placed on
+Since a pure democracy places authoritative powers in the hands of the people, the role of the President becomes essentially a figurehead for the country.
+The primary responsibility of the President will be to decide which issues should be placed on the monthly ballot regarding their scheduling purposes.

 Advantages